ItzFish/N95FN-src-leaked/README.md

 # N95FN-src-leaked
-N95FN is a cheat for fortnite that got leaked an skidded pog
+N95FN is a cheat for fortnite that got leaked and skidded pog